CPE Record Keeping

 The Accounting Education Institute is the official provider of CPE for Accounting Day providing all CPE record keeping and compliance (since 2010).
 Use the Contact Us link in the Accounting Day website with any questions regarding CPE compliance.

 Accounting Day attendees have a wide variety of CPE requirements.
-We have found that if we follow the procedures for California CPAs as governed by the State Board of Accountancy that we meet the requirements for everyone else.
-The short summary is that we require you sign-in at the event registration table and have a name badge.
+We have found that if we follow the procedures for California CPAs as governed by the State Board of Accountancy that we meet the requirements for most everyone else.
+The short summary is that we require you to sign-in at the event registration table and have a name badge.
 For each session you attend, you complete an evaluation/sign-out form and turn that in upon leaving the session.
 This is the record that you attended.
 You receive a certificate of attendance upon turning in the evaluation/sign-out form.
 If your specific CPE requirements are not as all-encompassing, you may choose to alter these steps.
 We cannot later verify your attendance without the procedures as listed being followed.

 Each Track gives you an indication of the nature of the materials to be presented.
-(Scroll down for Handout information and CPE compliance and record keeping.)

 - Track A - indicates the material is Accounting and Auditing in nature.
 For CPAs it mirrors the A & A track for their licensing requirements.
 A section noted as Track A is designed to meet this requirement.
 Track A sessions are not limited to CPAs.
 All accountants may gain knowledge by attending.
 Check the topic's outline for specifics about the topic.

 - Track T - indicates the topic is Technical in nature, typically other accounting and tax related topics.
 This track mirrors the T CPE classification of the State Board of Accountancy.

 - Track P - indicates Professional Development and is non-technical in nature.
 If you are subject to specific CPE requirements for your company, professional organization or licensing requirements, you may need to review those requirements to ensure these hours qualify.